michiel249/oa3activate/README.md

 # oa3activate
-Oneliner retrieving and activating Windows with an UEFI/BIOS embedded product key
+Oneliner for retrieving and activating Windows with an UEFI/BIOS embedded product key